-27.6.3 Network and Cyber Security Concentration (NCS)
+26.5.3 Network and Cyber Security Concentration (NCS)

-NCS-230 Routing and Switching (OCT-I) (2 CR)
+NCS2301 Routing & Switching (OCT-I) (1 CR)

-The purpose of this on-campus-training module is to give the students the tools to design hands on and practice concepts covered in the prerequisite course(s) in the Cisco training academy and other specialized labs.
-Topics include routing and switching fundamentals of computer networks and would be the best routing protocols and switching fabrics to achieve certain performance Lecture: 1hrs/day; Practical: 3 hrs/day; Lab: 3 hrs/day, two weeks delivery
+The purpose of this on-campus-training module is to provide the students with required tools and skills and practice concepts covered in the prerequisite course(s) in the Cisco training academy and other specialized labs.
+Topics include fundamentals of computer networks with emphasis on cisco routing and switching It includes all the topics covered by CCNA such as basic configurations of routers and switches, routing protocols, VLANs implementation etc.

-NCS-231 Secure Network Design (OCT-I) (2 CR)
+NCS2302 Secure Network Design (OCT-I) (1 CR)

-The course provides a two-week hands-on and practice on concepts covered in the prerequisite course(s) in the training academies and specialized labs.
+This course provides a two-week hands-on training and practice on concepts covered in the prerequisite course(s).
+The course consists of practical sessions that will be conducted in training academies and specialized labs.
 Topics include LAN design and analysis, implementation of routing protocols, WAN technologies and telecommunications industry standards with special emphasis on Cisco equipment and protocols.
+The network design for both LAN and WAN will be based on security requirements.
+Lab: 5 hrs/week